 Step #1: Eat your protein

 A hotly debated topic is how much protein should you take to build muscle effectively.
 The consensus now says that for someone actively working out, the appropriate amount of protein is around 1.6-2 grams of protein per body kilogram per day.
 For a 70 kg (155 lbs) person, this means supplying your body with at least 112-140 grams of protein per day.

 You should supply protein from various sources such as lean meat, eggs, nuts, leafy veg (e.g. kale, spinach), fish, tofu, legumes etc. 100 grams of chicken breast contains around 30 grams of protein, but even kale has over 4 grams in it per 100 grams.

 Do you need protein powder to build muscle?
 The short answer is no. You don't need protein shakes, but covering your protein needs by drinking a quick protein shake or having a protein bar after the workouts is more convenient than stomaching a can of black beans.

 Step #2: Supplement your muscle building efforts

-If you are one of those people who struggle to put on weight, consider taking the best mass gainer supplements: these powders are high in protein and carbohydrates and can help you cram in some extra calories into your diet.
+If you are one of those people who struggle to put on weight, consider taking the mass gainer supplements: these powders are high in protein and carbohydrates and can help you cram in some extra calories into your diet.

 Step #3: Follow a progressive overload workout pattern

 Progressive overload is key to muscle growth.
-'Progressive overload' means you need to gradually increase the volume over time so your muscles will continue to grow.
-You can do this by using heavier weights, doing more sets/reps and by increasing workout frequency.
+It means you need to gradually increase the workout volume over time so your muscles will continue to grow.
+You can do this by using heavier weights, doing more sets/reps and increasing workout frequency.

 Step #4: Mix up your workout routine